jiajiechen94/jiajiechen94.github.io/research.md

 <font size="+1">
 	<p>
 I am interested in partial differential equations.
 Currently, I am working on singularity formation in incompressible fluids and related models.
-My research is inspired by the <a href="https://epubs.siam.org/doi/abs/10.1137/140966411?casa_token=Y0eX6v3eniwAAAAA:B9ygxRkZfbmDWPqERqgsCZR0c8afkstbU2y_HuRpfY78PisAlTk69XHkUAbnOvho63kCHyGl">Hou-Luo scenario </a>for a potential finite-time singularity of 3D incompressible Euler equations.
-An excellent survey on this direction can be found in  <i><a href="https://www.quantamagazine.org/for-fluid-equations-a-steady-flow-of-progress-20200113/">Quanta Magazine.</a></i> </p>
+My research has been inspired by the <a href="https://epubs.siam.org/doi/abs/10.1137/140966411?casa_token=Y0eX6v3eniwAAAAA:B9ygxRkZfbmDWPqERqgsCZR0c8afkstbU2y_HuRpfY78PisAlTk69XHkUAbnOvho63kCHyGl">Hou-Luo scenario </a>for a potential finite-time singularity of 3D incompressible Euler equations.
+An excellent survey on this direction can be found in  <i><a href="https://www.quantamagazine.org/for-fluid-equations-a-steady-flow-of-progress-20200113/">Quanta Magazine.</a></i> </p>.

-<p> I have also worked on calculus of variations and probability related problems. </p>
 </font>

 </div>